 Early Life and Education

 Patrick Drahi was born on August 20, 1963, in Casablanca, Morocco, to a Jewish family.
-His parents were mathematics teachers.
-At age 15, Drahi moved to France, where he later pursued higher education.
-He graduated from the École Polytechnique and earned a postgraduate degree from Télécom Paris, specializing in optics and electronics.
+His parents were mathematics teachers, which instilled in him an early appreciation for numbers and analytical thinking.
+At the age of 15, Drahi and his family moved to France, where he pursued his education.
+He attended the École Polytechnique in Paris, a prestigious institution known for producing successful business leaders, and later earned a postgraduate degree in optics and electronics from Télécom Paris.

 Rise to Success